TAME-IF/TAME/build-readme.txt

 dev.base
 	The base directory for other projects that need including for the build.
 	Default: ".."
+lib.base
+	The base directory for other binaries of projects that need including for the build.
+	Default: ".."
 build.dir
 	The base directory for built resources.
 	Default: "build"
+dependencies.base:
+	The base directory for other binaries of projects that need including for the build.
+	Default: "deps"
 launch4j.dir
 	The base directory for Launch4J (for Win32 EXEs).
 	Default: "${lib.base}/launch4j"